 Learning from Forgotten Stories (March 30, 2pm, Carlisle Borough Hall) - As we work to uncover forgotten and ignored stories, this panel asked how should we learn from them.
 How are these stories being told in our community, in a classroom, a museum, or in the media?
 How can we use what we have learned about our past to heal?
 Panelists looked into the ways stories should be told and how our community grows by learning about them.
 Watch video recording.

 Implicit Bias Workshop (April 18, 6:30pm, Carlisle YWCA) - Tameka Hatcher from the PA Human Relations Commission led a workshop on identifying implict bias and demonstrate how it can negatively impact decision-making in a community.

 Community Potluck Dinner (April 24, 6pm, Carlisle Second Presbyterian Church) - The series closed with a celebration of Greater Carlisle's past & present heritage with a potluck dinner.
 Community members brought dishes and desserts that had meaning to their family, history or culture.
 Along with a dish, individuals submitted stories and recipes that will be compiled into a community cookbook by the Cumberland County Historical Society.

 About Democracy and the Informed Citizen

-These programs are part of the “Democracy and the Informed Citizen” initiative, administered by the Federation of State Humanities Councils.
+These programs were part of the “Democracy and the Informed Citizen” initiative, administered by the Federation of State Humanities Councils.
 The initiative seeks to deepen the public’s knowledge and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.